Why are investors willing to pay only 10 times earnings for some stocks, but 20, 50, even 100 times earnings for others?

 Pan American Silver (NAS: PAAS)

 Source: Capital IQ, a division of Standard & Poor's.
-NM = not meaningful; EPS growth that is NM results from losses during the period.
-N/A = not applicable; analyst estimates that are N/A result from lack of analyst coverage.
+NM = not meaningful; EPS growth that is not meaningful results from losses during the period.
+N/A = not applicable; analyst estimates that are not applicable result from lack of analyst coverage.

 Use the table above as a first step to help you generate ideas for your own further research.
 Once you identify stocks worth a closer look, the following three steps will help you further assess their growth prospects: